Thomas Cassidy, Nicole Cohen add depth to team’s emerging tech, trade, environment capabilities

 Your weekly North Carolina political news report.

-This week in Washington: The House and Senate are in recess.
+This week in Washington: The House and Senate are out for Thanksgiving recess this week.

 Senate to take up the House-passed continuing resolution, hearing scheduled on impact of recent digital platform mergers, and the Senate HELP Committee will vote on the Secretary of Labor nomination.